Polygamy (horse): Assessment

 There was no International Classification of European two-year-olds in 1973: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the British Free Handicap, Polygamy was assigned a weight of 114 pounds, six pounds behind the join-top rated fillies Bitty Girl, Gentle Thoughts and Melchbourne.
 The independent Timeform organisation gave her a rating of 117, eight pounds behind their "best" two-year-old filly Melchbourne and thirteen pounds behind Hippodamia.
 In their annual Racehorses of 1973, Timeform described her as "smart... genuine and consistent" and "sure to win good-class races" but doubted that she was up to classic-winning standard.

 In the British Free Handicap for three-year-olds for 1974, Polygamy was given a weight of 135 pounds, making her the third best filly behind Dibidale and Highclere.
 Timeform gave her a rating of 120, eleven pounds behind their top-rated three-year-old filly Comtesse de Loir.

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Polygamy an "inferior" winner of the Oaks.

 Breeding record

-Soon after her defeat in the Irish Oaks, it was announced that Polygamy was to be retired from racing to become a broodmare.
+Soon after her defeat in the Irish Oaks, it was announced that Polygamy was to be retired from racing to become a broodmare and covered by Petingo in 1975.
 She died without producing a living foal.